layilin/SP23-33852/_paginated/sc-page015.md

 [^f15n9]: Columbus's second voyage took place from 1493 to 1496.

-[^f15n10]: One of the Leeward Islands; St. Kitts lies just to the west of it.
-Antigua was colonized by the English in 1632 and now forms part of the nation of Antigua and Barbuda.
+[^f15n10]: Antigua is one of the Leeward Islands.
+It lies just to the east of St. Kitts.
+It was colonized by the English in 1632 and now forms part of the nation of Antigua and Barbuda.

 ---